leekgroup/recount/README.md

 recount
 =======

 Explore and download data from the recount project available at the [recount website](https://lcolladotor.shinyapps.io/recount/).
 Using the `recount` package you can download _RangedSummarizedExperiment_ objects at the gene or exon level, the raw counts, the phenotype metadata used, the urls to the sample coverage bigWig files or the mean coverage bigWig file for a particular study.
 The _RangedSummarizedExperiment_ objects can be used by different packages for performing differential expression analysis.
-Using [derfinder](http://bioconductor.org/packages/derfinder) you can perform annotation-agnostic differential expression analysis.
+Using [derfinder](http://bioconductor.org/packages/derfinder) you can perform annotation-agnostic differential expression analyses with the data from the recount project.

 For more information about `recount` check the vignettes [here](http://www.bioconductor.org/packages/recount).